20th century: Music

 Elvis Presley in 1956, a leading figure of rock and roll and rockabilly.

-The Beatles in 1964, widely regarded as the most influential band in Western popular music.
+The Beatles in 1964, widely regarded as one of the most influential bands in Western popular music.

 The invention of music recording technologies such as the phonograph record, and dissemination technologies such as radio broadcasting, massively expanded the audience for music.
 Prior to the 20th century, music is generally only experienced in live performances.
 Many new genres of music were established during the 20th century.